sagefy/sagefy/gh-pages/data_structure.md

 - Units are language specific.
 - Units must be the same language as the set.
+- A unit must have a name.
-- Must describe a specific learning objective.
+- Must describe a specific learning objective that can't be easily subdivided.
 - Unit prerequisites cannot form a cycle.

 ### Unit Guidelines